mogensen/helm-changelog/README.tmpl.md

 ```

 The helm-changelog app is running as a non-root user.
 This is a security best-practice.
-If user `1000` does not have write access to the chart dir, you may need to run the container as an other user.
+If user `1000` does not have write access to the chart directory, you may need to run the container as an other user.

 ```bash